eso-pho/SwitchEmuTutorial/README.md

 1. Open your terminal.
 2. Follow the installation instructions on the Yuzu website, which may include adding a PPA or building from source.

-### On macOS:

-1. Open the downloaded `.dmg` file.
-2. Drag Yuzu to your Applications folder.

 ## Step 3: Configure Yuzu